Categories

 Around this time Kelly sympathisers begin to arrive in Glenrowan, including the Kelly sisters.
 Maggie Skillion refuses to assist the police in trying to bring Dan Kelly and Steve Hart out of the inn.

-1:00pm – The last known shots are fired from the inn.
+~1:00-2:30pm – The last reported shots are fired from the inn.

 3:00pm – Senior Constable Johnston sets fire to the Glenrowan Inn.
-Father Gibney rushes in to find and rescue any survivors trapped inside.
+Father Gibney rushes in to rescue any survivors trapped inside.
 He is followed by several policemen.
 The corpse of Byrne is retrieved as is Martin Cherry who dies shortly after.

 5:00pm – Standish arrives in Glenrowan to learn what is happening from Sadleir and take control if necessary.

-The burnt bodies of Dan Kelly and Steve Hart are raked from the ashes of the inn once the fire has byrnt itself out.
+The burnt bodies of Dan Kelly and Steve Hart are raked from the ashes of the inn once the fire has burnt itself out.
 The remains are viewed by the relatives and handed over to the families by Superintendent Sadleir.

 Destruction of the Kelly Gang.
 Drawn by Mr. T. Carrington during the encounter, July 3, 1880 [Courtesy: SLV, 1656517; b50914]